ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 ## I. Mean velocity

 We know that after a couple of hours, most bacteria in droplets stop moving and droplets look like "frozen".
-But, is there a more **precise time scale** for this "freezing" process?
-What is the **major cause** of this phenomenon?
-Here we examine **bacterial activity over time** in several different droplets and try to estimate this time scale.
+Such process has a time scale which depends on various factors, such as bacterial strain, droplet size, laser exposure, etc. Some of these factors may be more important, and some may be less.
+Knowing the _leading cause_ as well as the _precise time scale_ for this "freezing" process will be very beneficial for my experiment. **Here we examine bacterial activity over time in several different settings, hoping to answer the questions raised above, and to set a reasonable protocol to study active turbulence in droplets.**

-### A. 12092021/21-24
+### A. Data 01: 12092021/21-24

-My experiment comprises **4 10-minute videos of the same droplet** whose diameter is 55 um (snapshots can be found in the following figure 21-24).
+This data set comprises **4 10-minute videos of the same droplet** whose diameter is 55 um (snapshots can be found in the following figure 21-24).
 21 and 23 are bright field images, 22 and 24 are confocal images.
 Images were taken in order from 21 to 24, and the time delay between two videos was less than one minute and should be _negligible_.
 19-20 are also bright field and confocal images of the same droplet with smaller size.
 The size of the droplet is comparable to PIV box size and may detoriote the PIV quality.
 Therefore, we only use 21-24 for the analysis.

 ![..](../images/19-24.svg)